susan-shu-c/tale/_posts/2019-10-02-data-science-side-project.md

 ## Parting words

 During my side projects, I've had many times I got stuck, or ran out of motivation.
-I hope that what I've learned can help you create your action plan and clearly see your first steps!
+I've learned so much from overcoming those challenges, and this article is written with all my experience in mind - to help you create your action plan and clearly see your first steps!

 If you have any questions or feedback, feel free to reach out.
 If this guide has helped you, I'd love to hear about it.